jj-zhu/jj-zhu.github.io/index.md

 In general, I am interested in decision-making and dynamical systems.
 More specifically, I am interested in the following technical topics.

-+ Data-driven and robust optimization
++ Robust and stochastic optimization
 + Stochastic systems and model predictive control
 + Robustness in machine learning and reinforcement learning
 + Numerical optimization and analysis